pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 ### Unable to Connect to drush.in Hostnames (DNS)

-Some ISPs have issues resolving a drush.in hostname; if you're having trouble connecting to a drush.in hostname, you can use the "dig" command to investigate further.
+Some ISPs have issues resolving a drush.in hostname; if you're having trouble connecting to a drush.in hostname, you can use the `dig` command to investigate further.

     $ dig appserver.live.38f2bd91-0000-46cb-9278-0000000000000.drush.in
     ;; Truncated, retrying in TCP mode.